Datacom launches 'game changing' National Network

 Glenn Scown, Datacom Systems Australia says “We are proud of what we've achieved with the National Network.

 “The National Network means that customers will experience the best possible experience fromour high performance network, from almost anywhere in Australia, 24 hours a day, seven days a week,” he says.

 The network is scalable, running from 1Mbps to 10Gbps, offering multiple bandwidth options with burst capabilities to accommodate peak traffic volumes, and incorporates Amazon Web Services, Microsoft Azure and VMware vCloud, as well as linking with Datacom's own Cloud Services platform.

-“We think this is a fundamental game changer for the Australian data centre market, and offers capabilities no one else in the market can fulfil,” Scown says.
+“We think this is a fundamental game changer for the Australian data center market, and offers capabilities no one else in the market can fulfil,” Scown says.